 To drive innovation, the Main Contractor coordinated an impressive 16-crane lift to install approximately 7,000m² of roof steelwork in one go – the largest number of cranes used in a single-lift in New Zealand.
 The complete preassembly of the trusses on the ground prior to lift proved to be safer, but also allowed for the efficient installation of primary services.
 This approach to construction made the operation faster and more cost-effective than traditional methods.

-The project commenced in October 2018, with an estimated completion date of 17 March 2021.
-Even with the challenges of a COVID-19 Level 4 mid construction, the project as completed four months ahead of schedule, gaining practical completion on 15 December 2020.
+The project commenced in October 2018, with a completion date of 17 March 2021.
+Even with the challenges of a COVID-19 Level 4 mid construction, it was completed four months ahead of schedule – gaining practical completion on 15 December 2020.

-Shane Phillips as TSA’s Lead Project Manager has also received a ‘Highly Commended’ for his role on this project under the THERMOSASH Consultants Award at the 2021 New Zealand Building Industry Awards.
+- New Zealand Building Industry Awards – Shane Phillips as TSA’s Lead Project Manager received a ‘Highly Commended’ for his role on the project under the THERMOSASH Consultants Award.